reptilex/tesla-style-solar-power-card/README.md

 * Locate your existing tesla-style-solar-power-card.js in <HA_LOCATION>/config/www/community/tesla-style-solar-power-card
 * Backup the existing tesla-style-solar-power-card.js
 * Copy in tesla-style-solar-power-card.js from the root of this repo.
-* If there is a tesla-style-solar-power-card.gz then rename it (for example with a suffix) so it is not served instead of the js file
+* If there is a tesla-style-solar-power-card.gz then rename it (add a suffix for example) this forces ha to serve js file
 * Clear mobile app cache or, for web browsers clear cache, do a deep refresh or use a new private window
-* I've found that restarting HA is not necessary unless the above steps are not enough (I do have HA server side caching for static contetn knobled).
+* I've found that restarting HA is not necessary unless the above steps are not enough (but I do have HA server side caching for static content knobled).

 # Original Repo Instructions